M3L6H/10-projects-10-hours/README.md

 this is a challenge in which the programmer completes 10 simple web projects in 10 hours.

+Although I only managed to complete nine out of the ten projects, it was a rewarding experience, and one that I enjoyed thoroughly.
+I look forward to trying it again in the future.

 - [10 Hours 10 Projects](#10-hours-10-projects)
   - [1.
 Calculator](#1-calculator)
   - [2.
 Carousel](#2-carousel)